1953 Danish Landsting election

 Landsting elections were held in Denmark in April 1953 alongside elections to the Folketing.
 They were the last elections to the upper house of the Rigsdagen, as the Landsting was abolished later in the year following the introduction of a new constitution approved in a June referendum, with the Folketing (previously the lower house) becoming a unicameral parliament.

 Background

-Although the new constitution had been approved by the Rigsdagen, the previous constitution constitution required elections to be called for a new Rigsdagen which would approve the new constitution again before it could be signed by the monarch and come into force.
+Although the new constitution had been approved by the Rigsdagen, the previous constitution required elections to be called for a new Rigsdagen which would approve the new constitution again before it could be signed by the monarch and come into force.

 Electoral system

 The elections took place in two rounds, with the public electing 4,335 members of an electoral college on 21 April, who in turn elected the members of the Landsting on 28 April.